 Mechanical engineers working in all states must earn licensure as a Professional Engineer (PE).
 Requirements for PE licensure include a bachelor's degree from a four-year institution accredited by ABET and work experience under the supervision of a licensed engineer.
 Candidates must also pass the Fundamentals of Engineering and Principles and Practice of Engineering tests, administered by the National Council of Examiners for Engineering and Surveying.

-According to the U.S. Bureau of Labor Statistics (BLS), mechanical engineers earned a mean annual salary of $85,930 in May 2013 (www.bls.gov).
-Mechanical engineers living in Alaska, Delaware and New Mexico earned the highest annual mean salaries.
-The BLS projects a five percent increase in jobs for mechanical engineers between 2012 and 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), the mean annual salary for mechanical engineers is $88,190 as of May 2015.
+Mechanical engineers living in Alaska, New Mexico, and Texas earned the highest annual mean salaries.
+The BLS projects a five percent increase in jobs for mechanical engineers between 2014 and 2024, which is about average in comparison to other occupations.
 Growth in fields like oil and gas extraction and nanotechnology will provide additional career opportunities.